timwhite/python-iview/README.md

 	    Playpath Prefix: flash/playback/_definst_/
 	    Unmetered: False

-This can be used to view the iView programme and find the programme file name:
+This can be used to list the iView programmes and find a programme’s file name:

 	$ ./iview-cli --programme
 	7.30: